Water Storage Levels

 News and Announcements

-Goulburn Murray Water will update this status should conditions change.
+Goulburn-Murray Water will update this status as conditions change.

 About Hepburns Lagoon

 Hepburns Lagoon is located on Langdon's Creek, 33 km north of Ballarat in central-western Victoria.